National Disability Insurance Scheme: Services

 The number of people assisted rose to 20,000 people with disabilities by 2015.
 It has been recommended to increase participation to 410,000 however this figure remains uncertain.
 There are two main entry points to the NDIS, through Early Childhood Early Intervention for those under 6 years old, and the general scheme for those between 6 and 65 years of age.

 In 2017, the NDIS had an annual budget of $700 million for specialist disability accommodation, to be used to house 28,000 people with high support needs.

 In 2015, over 7,000 young disabled people lived in aged care homes.
 One goal of the NDIS is to get younger people with disabilities out of residential aged care settings.
+The Supported Independent Living (SIL) initiative allows for people with disabilities to live in sublet rental properties that are leased through their NDIS provider and arranged to cater for their needs.

 Therapies to treat dysphagia were funded under the NDIS until late 2017.
 Dysphagia, amongst other speech pathology conditions, were revised as health concerns rather than disabilities, and transitioned to being managed by state and territory health services.

 In 2024, the NDIS completed between 300,000 and 500,000 payments a day.
 Until early 2024, claims made out of usual business hours were processed automatically without oversight.
 It is the second largest claim system in the Australian Government, with only the Medicare scheme processing more claims per day.